 Eat brown rice at least three times a week.

-I know that this article has a lot of information to take in.
+I appreciate that this article has a lot of information to take in.

-That’s why I have tried to break it down into science, explanation, and summary to help you use this as a guide going forward.
+But that’s why I've tried to break it down into 11 principles, and then further into the following groups "science, explanation, and summary" to help you use this as a guide going forward.

 After all, the last thing I want to do is to cause you more anxiety!